jelkinsjames/chameleon-PCB/PCM1863/README.md

 ![](pllregisters.png)
 - *CLK_ERR_STAT (0x75):* Status of halt and error detector.
 Error detector is high if there is an unexpected ratio of BCK to LRCK.
 If an error is detected, the chip is put into standby mode.
 - *AUXADC_DATA_CTRL (0x58):* Checks the DC detector as part of the *energysense* and *controlsense*.
 - *SEC_ADC_INPUT_SEL (0x0A):* Scanning for thresholds and interrupts in active mode (autodetects in sleep mode).
-The chip does not autoswitch from sleep to wake mode.
+The chip does not auto switch from sleep to wake mode.

 ### Sense:
 We are not using the chip in sleep mode.
 We will always have the chip in active mode.